Antoine Krier

 Antoine Krier (21 April 1897 – 22 September 1983) was a Luxembourgish politician for the Luxembourg Socialist Workers' Party (LSAP).

 From 1929 until 1935, Krier was the President of the LSAP's predecessor party, the Socialist Party.
+From 1951 to 1959 he was a substitute member for Luxembourg in the European Parliament.

 Antoine was the brother of fellow politician Pierre Krier.